aws-samples/serverless-patterns/cdk-sfn-dmap-df/README.md

 # AWS Step Functions Distributed Map with Lambda durable functions

 This pattern demonstrates how to use AWS Step Functions Distributed Map with an Amazon S3 JSON input to fan out across 50 product catalog items, invoking a Lambda durable function for each item.
 The key technique is using the AWS Step Functions AWS SDK service integration (`CallAwsService` targeting `lambda:invoke`) instead of the optimized Lambda integration.
-This is necessary because only the raw SDK integration exposes the `DurableExecutionName` parameter, which enables per-item idempotency derived from each product's `itemId`.
+This is currently necessary because only the raw SDK integration exposes the `DurableExecutionName` parameter, which enables per-item idempotency, derived from each product's `itemId`, showcased in this example.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/cdk-sfn-dmap-df](https://serverlessland.com/patterns/cdk-sfn-dmap-df)